musicianrob/CloudFormation/README.md

  ParameterKey=Prefix,ParameterValue="$name"
 ```

-Reach out to softNAS support if you have any questions
+Reach out to Buurst support if you have any questions